US, Germany sending battle tanks to aid Ukraine war effort

 “German main battle tanks, further broadening of defense support and training missions, green light for partners to supply similar weapons.
 Just heard about these important and timely decisions in a call with Olaf Scholz,” Zelenskyy wrote on Twitter.
 “Sincerely grateful to the chancellor and all our friends in (Germany).”

-Scholz spoke on the phone with U.S. President Joe Biden, French President Emmanuel Macron, British Prime Minister Rishi Sunak and Italian Prime Minister Giorgia Meloni on Wednesday afternoon, the German chancellery said in a statement.
+Scholz spoke by phone Wednesday with Biden, French President Emmanuel Macron, British Prime Minister Rishi Sunak and Italian Premier Giorgia Meloni, the German chancellery said in a statement.
 The exchange focused on the security situation in Ukraine and continued support for Ukraine’s fight against Russian aggression.

 All five leaders agreed to continue military support to Ukraine in close Euro-Atlantic coordination.